freepius/wp-theme-delfino/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.1.4 - Feb 28 2022 =
+* A **Gallery post** can now display its index view in full page (with the <body> class .gallery-full-page-index): it then displays the main menu and hides the gallery left nav.
+* Various small design fixes and improvements.

 = 1.1.3 - Feb 15 2022 =
 * Update the **Gallery post** codes (html, js and scss) to the new `.wp-block-gallery` structure